CAPE COD MUSEUMS

 North Chatham, Massachusetts 02650

-Featured Exhibit: From 1942 through 1945, Chatham Radio played a key role in defeating Germany during the World War II Battle of the Atlantic by intercepting Enigma-encrypted wireless messages passing between the Third Reich’s headquarters and its ships at sea.
-“Station C” (its wartime US Navy designation) forwarded these intercepts to Washington, D.C. for decoding.
-As the control station for the East Coast direction-finding network, Station C also directed the search for telltale radio signals that allowed enemy vessels to be located and tracked.
-The museum’s Navy Years exhibit features working electronic Enigma cipher machine simulators allowing you to try your hand at message encryption.
+From 1942 through 1945, a brief but critical period in the station’s history, Chatham Radio played a special role in defeating Germany during the World War II Battle of the Atlantic by intercepting Enigma-encrypted wireless messages between the Third Reich’s headquarters and its ships at sea.
+“Station C”, as it was known then, forwarded these intercepts to Washington, D.C. for decoding.
+Station C also alerted the Navy’s radio direction-finding network to locate and track enemy vessels.
+Our Navy Years exhibit features working electronic Enigma cipher machine simulators, inviting you to try your hand at message encryption.

 More Things To Do: